HomeSearchSite MapBibles

 Multicultural churches are wonderful.
 In fact, when God created the first church at Pentecost, He included representatives of every known nation, each one hearing the gospel in his own language.
 What a great model to follow!
 The Church, the Body of Christ, is gloriously multicultural and all nations will gather around the throne to praise our Lord.

-I hope your church is intentionally multicultural.
+We hope your church is intentionally multicultural.
 There is a special joy in churches who welcome first-generation immigrants and celebrate the rich cultures of the world.
 Many immigrants want to attend your church and are eager to become Americans, practice their English, and learn as much as they can about their new country and culture (including our Christ!)
 And you will get to know some fascinating people, learn about their culture, and hear their amazing stories of God's faithfulness.

 But every newcomer may not be so adverturous or eager to assimilate.
 Older immigrants or refugees fleeing political oppression may not have planned to come to America.
 For them, a monolanguage church is a familiar oasis in a strange new world.
 A language church can have a powerful ministry to recent immigrants and may become a community center, attracting even non-Christians who just want to see some familiar faces.
 They may come for the friendship, but they will also hear about the goodness about Jesus and His love for them.